We’re fortunate to have so much choice in condoms today; small ones, large ones, ribbed, ultra-thin and every flavour you can imagine.

 Most male condoms have traditionally been made of latex material due to it’s properties of being easily malleable, safe, strong and affordable to manufacture.

 Unfortunately, people with allergies to latex can suffer with itchy rashes when using latex condoms making them less than desirable.

-Major manufacturers, including Durex and Ansell, have been producing ranges of condoms made from alternative materials such as Polyurethane and Polyisoprene for the past 20-30 years.
+Major condom brands, including Durex and Ansell, have been producing ranges of condoms made from alternative materials such as Polyurethane and Polyisoprene for the past 20-30 years.

 Before this (and still available today) latex allergy sufferers were left with the sole choice of using natural condoms… made of lambskin. :/